lebigot/realtime_annotate/README.rst

 (see the screenshot_ in the overview).

-The **annotation timer** starts running when the user enters the command.
+The **annotation timer** starts running when the user enters the command, and the player (if any) automatically starts playing (e.g. the piece of music to be annotated).
 The starting annotation timer is typically set (beforehand) so that it coincides with the event's time when the ``annotate`` command is entered (i.e. when the Enter key is pressed): this way, the annotation timer is the same as the event's timer (play head location of a music player, etc.), which is convenient.
 If a music controller is used (see below_), this time synchronization can be automatic.

 Existing **annotations automatically scroll** on the screen.